flaneurette/Tailscale-Split-Traffic-Setup-for-Web-Server/README.md

 `tailscale up --accept-routes=false --advertise-exit-node=false --exit-node-allow-lan-access --exit-node=<EXIT.NODE.IP.HERE>`

-To survive reboots.
-Remember to replace the EXIT NODE IP with the VPS exit node (not your public webserver IP)
+- Remember to replace the EXIT NODE IP with the VPS exit node (not your public webserver IP)
+- The exit node IP can be found with: `tailscale status` and then look for the exit node, that IP you must use.

 If not working: